volodymyrhudyma/blog/content/blog/2020-07-25-redux-thunk-vs-redux-saga-the-differences.md

 ## Summary

-In this article we have reviewed the two most popular approaches to handle asynchronous code in the Redux application and identified the advantages of each one.
+In this article we have reviewed the two most popular approaches to handle asynchronous code in Redux applications and identified the advantages of each one.

-In conclusion, Redux Saga provides more functionality out-of-the-box, but requires more knowledge to be wisely used.
+In summary, Redux Saga provides more functionality out-of-the-box, but requires more knowledge to be wisely used.